stablekernel/aqueduct/source/docs/tut/executing-queries.md

 !!! warning "ManagedObjects and Migration Scripts"
     In our migration's `seed()` method, we executed SQL queries instead of using the Aqueduct ORM. *It is very important that you do not use* `Query<T>`, `ManagedObject<T>` or other elements of the Aqueduct ORM in migration files.
 Migration files represent an ordered series of historical steps that describe your database schema.
 If you replay those steps (which is what executing a migration file does), you will end up with the same database schema every time.
 However, a `ManagedObject<T>` subclass changes over time - the definition of a managed object is not historical, it only represents the current point in time.
 Since a `ManagedObject<T>` subclass can change, using one in our migration file would mean that our migration file could change.

-The more you know: Query Parameters and HTTP Headers
+## Query Parameters and HTTP Headers
----

 In the browser application, the dashboard has a text field for searching heroes.
 When you enter text into it, it will send the search term to the server by appending a query parameter to `GET /heroes`.
 For example, if you entered the text `abc`, it'd make this request: